 He had no idea… and for nearly a year I documented our journey in a personal blog I called “Pretty Purple Door” — because he thought it was so stupid that I wanted to paint my door purple.
-Little did he know, this was the tip of the iceberg and I’d soon have him helping me make a floor using REAL pennies!! 🙂
+(Little did he know, this was the tip of the iceberg and I’d soon have him helping me make a floor using REAL pennies!! 🙂).

 And… on Christmas in 2012 after nearly a year of DIYing, I sat my dad down at the computer and showed him his gift.
 He started at the beginning and read every single post.
 And then he read them backwards.
 And from beginning to end… again… lol.

-So, the “thank you” gift to my amazing dad was complete and my first year of home ownership (2012) came to an end.
+So, the “thank you” gift to my amazing dad was complete.
+And, my first year of home ownership (2012) came to an end.
 Although I had no intentions of continuing to write, I found myself referencing my blog to recall dates and materials more often than I care to reveal.
 One day, I opened an email from someone who was reading my blog and telling me how helpful its been to them.

-So, here we are over 6 years later still on this journey.
+So, here we are over 8 years later still on this journey.
 And it’s evolved into such a unique and special community that I had no freaking idea was ever possible.
 So, thank you for checking out my blog… and learning a little bit more about me.
 I’m really excited to hear about you, too!
 So if you’d like, you can email me directly at [email protected] and say hi 👋!